 This romanticization continues as O’Hara switches from observing everyday, gritty working class occurrences to looking at luxury, although he does not shows no signs of favoring events associated with the wealthy over the lunch of construction workers, and even seems to find such indulgence ridiculous.
 In fact, O’Hara’s phrases seem to grow even more fantastic and disjointed when he is reminded of his favorite actress, Giulietta Massina, by the name of the burger restaurant, “JULIET’S CORNER” (27-28).
 The readers are thrown between images of neon lights, cheeseburgers, Italian films, chocolate malted, and “A lady in foxes” putting “her poodle / in a cab” (30-32), with little or no association between them.
 Most of the lines in the poem are enjambed, with seemingly random line breaks, to emphasize that one thought flows straight into another.
 The laborers earlier in the poem have “yellow helmets / on,” which O’Hara speculates “protect[s] them from falling / bricks” (6-8).
 O’Hara plays with us with the line break between “falling” and “bricks” – at first we wonder, ridiculously, if the helmets are meant to protect them from a tumble off the building, although the idea that the helmets will protect them from falling bricks is hardly less absurd.
 After all, if there were really such a danger of falling bricks, others on the sidewalk would be similarly endangered.
 The world that O’Hara is describing is not reality; it is a NYC of O’Hara’s imagination, filled with both the ridiculous and harmless, full of fascination and its own peculiar beauty.

 O’Hara also vividly depicts the constant movement of everything, despite the heat of a New York City summer day.
 From “cats playing in sawdust” (14), to the Times Square sign, which “blows smoke” in a “waterfall” (16-17), every image is dramatically paired with a verb, more reminiscent of a film clip than a still snapshot.
-Even the cabs, stuck in traffic, are unconventionally and ambiguously described as “hum-colored” (2), bringing to mind the image of the taxis as a mindless swarm of bees flowing through the city in a coordinated dance, while simultaneously hinting at the cabs’ “humdrum nature.
+Even the cabs, stuck in traffic, are unconventionally and ambiguously described as “hum-colored” (2), bringing to mind the image of the taxis as a mindless swarm of bees flowing through the city in a coordinated dance, while simultaneously hinting at the cabs’ “humdrum” nature.
 Alternatively, the word “hum” could indicate the thrum of the engines, making the noise of activity a visible sign of the cabs energy and movement, even in the apparent stillness of New York City traffic.
 Despite the oppressive heat of the day, which causes the construction workers to “glisten” (5) with sweat under the “hot” (11) sun, everything remains in continuous motion, so that even the seemingly still “languorous” Negro standing “in the doorway” must also be “agitating” (18-19).
 Although it is the lunch hour, the time when most have paused their work to eat, life and motion continues.